Licensing Guides

 The Minnesota Department of Labor and Industry issues electrician licenses in Minnesota.

-Does My Minnesota Electrical License Work in Any Other State?
+Does My Minnesota Electrician License Work in Any Other State?

 Yes.
-For Class A journeyworker electricians, Minnesota has license reciprocity with Alaska, Arkansas, Colorado, Iowa, Montana, Nebraska, North Dakota, South Dakota, and Wyoming.
-For Class A master electricians, Minnesota has license reciprocity with Iowa, North Dakota, South Dakota, and Nebraska.
+For Class A Journeyworker Electricians, Minnesota has license reciprocity agreements with Alaska, Arkansas, Colorado, Iowa, Montana, Nebraska, North Dakota, South Dakota, and Wyoming.
+For Class A Master Electricians, Minnesota has license reciprocity with Iowa, North Dakota, South Dakota, and Nebraska.

 National Electrician Certifications